View All 1873 Trade Dollar

 Description

 The 1873 (S) Trade Dollar is a dollar produced at the San Francisco Mint as part of the Trade Dollars 1873-1885 series.
-Total mintage reached 703,000.
-The obverse features Liberty seated facing left, holding an olive branch extended to the viewer, with a sheaf of wheat behind, while the reverse displays an eagle perched on a bale of goods, with an olive branch and three arrows.
-Designed by William Barber.
+With a mintage of 703,000, this is a scarce issue — the highest mintage among 3 variants, accounting for 57% of the year's production.
+The obverse features Liberty seated facing left, holding an olive branch extended to the viewer, with a sheaf of wheat behind and the reverse displays an eagle perched on a bale of goods, with an olive branch and three arrows.
+First year of the Trade Dollar, authorized under the Coinage Act of 1873 to compete with the Mexican peso in Asian silver markets.
+At 420 grains, it was deliberately heavier than the standard silver dollar.
+Struck at the San Francisco Mint, established during the California Gold Rush and now primarily producing proof and collector coins.
+Estimated market value ranges from $267 to $4.8K depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 27.2 grams, 38.1 mm in diameter, with a reeded edge.
 Cataloged as PCGS #7033.
-The Trade Dollar was created specifically for commerce with Asia, designed to compete with the Mexican peso in the silver markets of China and Japan.
-Proof-only dates from 1879-1885 include the legendary 1884 and 1885 Trade Dollars, known only in proof.
-The 1878-CC is scarce.
-Chopmarked examples (bearing Asian merchants' stamps) are collected as a separate specialty.

 External References